Outflow from unmagnetized shocked radiative transonic accretion disk around a black hole: Results

-where $L$ is the luminosity measured in the unit of Eddington luminosity, $D$ is the characteristic size (measured in $r_g$ unit) of the emitting region, $\sigma_T$ is the Thomson cross-section, and $m_e$ is the electron mass.
+where $L$ is the luminosity measured in units of Eddington luminosity, $D$ is the characteristic size (measured in $r_g$ unit) of the emitting region, $\sigma_T$ is the Thomson cross-section, and $m_e$ is the electron mass.
+For our case, the Eddington luminosity is